 Make sure you properly keep your back straight while playing and continue to breathe normally.
 When you are sitting with a bent back behind your conga, you get back pain quickly and you will not last playing longer than an hour or less.

-The same goes for when you are holding your breath while you are playing a complicated piece or during your solo dancing salsa.
+The same goes for when you are holding your breath while you are playing a complicated piece.
 You will get cramped and the piece suddenly is much harder to play and the drum sounds will come out weak or badly timed.

 In case you play the conga while sitting, it is advised to play while seated on an adjustable chair (drum or piano chair) In case you are playing the conga while standing, there are some special tires available and you of course always make your own.
 I think the advantage of standing play is that you are freer in your movements and your drum sounds will come out better.

 You hit the middle of the drumhead with an outstretched hand while your thumb is turned a little bit up.
 Then you pull your hand back quickly.
 Do not pull your hands back too much because you will need them for the next beat again.
 The closer you keep your hands on the sheet the easier you can make your next drum sound.
 The drum sound should be a nice full bass.
-Hit the bass never too far behind on the drumhead (away from you), which is a mistake many salsa beginners make.
+Hit the bass never too far behind on the drumhead (away from you.
 After some practice, surely you will be able to make this nice drum sound.
-For examples on how the bass should sound, you can also have a listen to some real drum samples.
+For examples on how the bass should sound, you can also have a listen to some real drum samples through an emulator.
 Just search for free drum samples on the web and it will give you an idea and help you improve your own.

 With stretched (not too stretched though) fingers, tap the skin, the palm of your hand (where your fingers start) hits the edge of the drumhead, the thumb is still a little bit upwards.
 Also at the Slap do not press any power at your fingertips so it rebounds after hitting the drumhead again and this will create a perfect real drum sound.